 No, only presidential candidates from a major party will appear on the presidential primary ballot.
 Other offices with a primary will be on the primary ballot in August.

-Registered voters will be able to vote at their polling place on presidential primary day or by absentee ballot in the 46 days before presidential primary day (starting January 17, 2020).
+Registered voters will be able to vote at their polling place on presidential primary day or by absentee ballot in the 46 days before presidential primary day (starting January 19, 2024).
 A voter must request the ballot of the party of their choice.
-If a voter refuses to select a party, they will not be able to vote in the presidential nomination primary.
+If a voter refuses to select a party, they will not be able to vote in the presidential primary.

 A voter’s choice of party ballot will be recorded and is private data.
-However, a list of who voted in a presidential nomination primary and the political party each voter selected will be provided to the chair of each major political party.
+However, a list will be provided to the chair of each major political party of voters who selected that party.
 How a voter voted on the ballot will be secret.

 The presidential primary results must bind the election of delegates in each party.